shenoyabhijith/VoipAnalysis/DEPLOYMENT_GUIDE.md

 # VoIP Analysis Tool - Deployment Guide

-This guide will walk you through creating a private GitHub repository and deploying your VoIP Analysis Tool to GitHub Pages.
+This guide will walk you through creating a private GitHub repository and deploying your VoIP Analysis Tool to GitHub Pages using automatic GitHub Actions.

 ## Prerequisites